PrincetonUniversity/compcomp/README.md

 ### Extraction and Builtin Support

 The extracted version of the compiler is `driver/CompositionalCompiler.v`.
-This version of the executable doesn't yet support certain CompCert intrinsics such as `__builtin_bswap` (we plan to add support for these builtins in the near future).
+This version of the executable doesn't yet support certain inlined CompCert intrinsics such as `__builtin_bswap` (we plan to add support for these builtins in the near future).
+The issue, we believe, stems from the fact that inlining has not yet been enabled in `CompositionalCompiler.v`.

 On the other hand, the proofs deal fully with both compiler builtins and other intrinsics such as 64-bit helper functions.

 ## Files